Visually impaired Ghanaian student elected president of Oxford Africa Society

 As YEN.com.gh previously reported, Ebenezer's actions were considered as rude and inappropriate which compelled two men to maltreat him by dragging him out.

-President of the Union at the time, Brendon McGrath, asserted at a hearing that was told after the incident that the victim's actions were violent.
+President of the Union at the time, Brendon McGrath, asserted at a hearing that the victim's actions were violent.

 According to McGrath, the young visually-impaired man thrust out his arm and made signs with his hand that was aggressive when he was being forced out.

-The issue was not taken lightly by the African society at Oxford University as they held protests to battle against the decision.
+The issue was not taken lightly by the Africa society at Oxford University as they held protests to battle against the decision.

 Source: Yen.com.gh